-Games are expensive and time consuming to create and while advertisers are targeted increasingly as the source of their commercial success, building audience, securing repeat game play and keeping pace with technology development are more dominant factors in their success.
+Games are expensive and time-consuming to create and while advertisers are targeted increasingly as the source of their commercial success, building an audience, securing repeat gameplay and keeping pace with technology development are more dominant factors in their success.
 Extreme caution and expert guidance is advised if making a commercial commitment in this zone.

-Advertisers: CTV ad share totaled US$7 billion in 2019 and is expected to build to $20 billion in 2020.
+Advertisers: CTV ad share totalled US$7 billion in 2019 and is expected to build to $20 billion in 2020.
 This shift is driven by:

 - Advertisers increasing understanding of the medium